 5 Ways to Romanticise Your Life & feel like your in a movie

 By Amelia Calvert Romanticising life isn’t about ignoring reality but rather finding beauty in in the everyday.
 1. Curate a Morning Ritual One way to romanticise your life would be to start your day with intention.
 This could be by lighting a candle, taking time to make an aesthetic coffee.
-Perhaps journaling for 5 minutes, think about how you want your…
+Perhaps journaling for five minutes, think about how you want your…

 By Amelia Calvert